 Individual Therapy:

-Most folks pay between $50 and $100/session with OON benefits, after meeting their deductibles.
+Most folks with OON benefits are reimbursed $80 to $120/appointment, after meeting their deductibles.

 Couples Therapy: